 38. “Bigger sans serif fonts are best.
 Don’t crowd too many lines on one screen, especially for liturgy or congregational reading.
 Break the line where the congregation would naturally breathe.
 This goes for written out orders of worship, too.”—Brenda, East Heights UMC

-There’s a real art to creating slides that are readable and draw people into worship.
+There’s a real art to creating presentation slides that are readable and draw people into worship.
 The most important thing is to weed out anything that’s a distraction.
 If your congregation can’t read it easily, it’s a distraction that takes away from the worship experience.

 Choosing your elements